How DBAs Can Boost (or Kill) Innovation

-Developers at his company were running into limitations extending Oracle EBS with the traditional tools (Forms and Reports), and never seemed to get projects done as quickly as the business wanted or needed.
+Developers at his company were running into limitations extending Oracle EBS with the traditional tools (Forms and Reports).
+They couldn’t finish projects quickly enough.
 Seeing the problem, Alfredo did exactly what proactive DBAs do and pointed out an Oracle database feature he thought would help:

 “I had used APEX in the past and knew how quickly you could create applications with it.
-Developers already know PL/SQL so the basic navigation and functionality of APEX can be learned very quickly by first-timers.
-After I created the initial proof of concept, our IT team realized its potential and the developers quickly adopted this as the go-to tool for EBS extensions.
+Developers already know PL/SQL.
+Therefore, first-timers very quickly learn the basic navigation and functionality of APEX.
+After I created the initial proof of concept, our IT team realized its potential.
+The developers quickly adopted this as the go-to tool for EBS extensions.
 A year later we have generated 15 applications including over 60 reports in APEX!” –Alfredo Abate

 Or, take the work Robert Lockard is doing as another example.
 Rob is an Oracle ACE and a deeply experienced DBA who helps his clients fully leverage their Oracle database investment.